YiqiSun1/Final_website/README.md

 ## implementation steps
 1. fork this repo and cd into it.
-2. follow the tutorial and create the .env.dev file
+2. follow the tutorial and create the .env.prod and .env.prod.db file
 3. run
 ```
 docker-compose -f docker-compose.prod.yml up -d --build